prince-musonda/Alien-Invasions/README.md

 The classic Alien Invasions video game written in python using the pygame library

 # Requirements
-1.The latest vision of python 3
+1.The latest vision of python 3.
-2.The pygame libray
+2.The pygame libray.

 # Game description
 ....In Alien Invasion, the player controls a rocket ship that appears